Mechanical Turk: Reconstructions

 From 1984 to 1989, John Gaughan, an American manufacturer of equipment for magicians based in Los Angeles, spent $120,000 building his own version of Kempelen's machine.
 The machine uses the original chessboard, which had been stored separately and was not destroyed in the fire.
 The first public display of Gaughan's Turk was in November 1989 at the Los Angeles Conference on Magic History.
 The machine was presented much as Kempelen had presented the original, except that its opponent was a computer running a chess program.

+At Heinz Nixdorf MuseumsForum, an information technology museum in Paderborn, Germany, researchers and engineers under Bernhard Fromme spent just over a year creating another replica, unveiling it in 2004; it has continued to be exhibited there since.